- What Programs Are Available To Assist People With Disabilities in Mississippi?

 - What Services Are Offered & What Are The Service Limitations?

 What services does the medicaid waiver program offer in Mississippi?
-Home and Community-Based (HCBS) ID/DD Waiver services may include: Home and Community Supports, respite care, day services – adult (supported and supervised), prevocational services, supported employment, physical therapy, occupational therapy, speech /language/hearing therapy, behavior support/intervention and providing specialized medical supplies.
+The ID/DD Waiver offers home and community support, respite care, day services – adult (supported and supervised), prevocational services, supported employment, physical therapy, occupational therapy, speech /language/hearing therapy, behavior support/intervention and providing specialized medical supplies.

 Does Mississippi offer community group homes?
-Mississippi offers Supervised Community Living.
+Mississippi offers Supervised Community Living in the ID/DD Waiver.
 Supervised community living means there is a staff person on site, 24 hours per day, seven days per week who can respond to calls for assistance in five minutes or less.
 The sites in which Supervised Living is available vary across the state.
 Generally no more than six individuals live together in a home.
 Transportation to and from day programs and community activities is provided, as well as support with shopping for food and personal items and assistance with individual finances.